-AP Drawing and 2D Studio Art (Drawing & Painting IV) - Course #044

-Prerequisite: Drawing and Painting III or Digital Media III Grade 12
+AP Drawing and 2D Studio Art (Drawing & Painting IV OR Digital Media IV) - Course #044Prerequisite: Drawing and Painting III OR Digital Media III1 credit◆ Requires completed Honors/AP contract1 creditGrade 1212

-AP Studio Art (Drawing and 2D) is designed for advanced art students who are interested in painting and drawing.
+AP Studio Art (Drawing and 2D) is designed for advanced art students who are interested in creating two-dimensional artwork.
 Students will create a sustained investigation focusing on a central idea.
 This course is designed to guide students in preparing a portfolio or body of work equivalent to a college-level studio course for submission to the College Board.
+Students will have the opportunity to choose their medium for each project (all mediums including digital media are acceptable).
 Students must be committed to working outside of the classroom and meeting deadlines.
 Students are expected to work on assignments outside of class, keep a sketchbook, experiment with materials, research ideas and discuss their work, ideas and inspiration as well as the work of other students and master artists.

-Sculpture and Ceramics I - Course #037
+Sculpture and Ceramics I - Course #037 Prerequisite: None 1 credit

 Are you interested in building sculptures and working with clay?
 Sculpture and Ceramics I is an introductory level course that focuses on teaching students hand-building and wheel throwing pottery techniques.
 Throwing techniques will include centering, throwing, trimming, glazing and firing.
 Hand-building techniques will include pinch, slab construction, additive and subtractive methods.
 Students will also have the opportunity to create sculptures and threedimensional projects using other materials.

-Sculpture and Ceramics II - Course #045

-Prerequisite: Sculpture and Ceramics I
+Sculpture and Ceramics II - Course #045 Prerequisite: Sculpture and Ceramics I Grades 10-12

 Are you interested in improving your skills in sculpture and ceramics?
-Sculpture and Ceramics II is a course where students will continue to develop their craft by learning new skills and experimenting with a variety of art-making approaches.
+Sculpture and Ceramics Il is a course where students will continue to develop their craft by learning new skills and experimenting with a variety of art-making approaches.
 Students will become more advanced in their throwing and hand-building techniques.
 Students will also have the opportunity to create sculptures and three-dimensional projects using other materials.